Fortified Sector of the Jura: Concept and organization

 The sector's chief fortifications were old Séré de Rivières positions like the Fort de Joux, Fort de Larmont and the Fort Saint-Antione.
 A late effort in 1939-1940 constructed the CEZF Line, consisting of two sections of casemates.
-The northern section around Morteau consisted of four casemates, of fourteen proposed.
-The southern section around Pontarlier consisted of three completed of six casemates proposed.
+The northern section, around Morteau, consisted of four casemates, out of the fourteen proposed.
+The southern section, around Pontarlier, consisted of three casemates, out of the six proposed.
 Road barriers were built at Goumois, La Goule, Biaufond and La Rasse.
 Crossings of the Doubs were fortified at Villiers-le-Lac, Morteau, Pont-de-la-Roche and La Cluse.

 Command

 The Jura sector was under the command General Huet, commanding a demi-brigade of chasseurs pyrénéens.
 From 15 January 1940 the Jura Army Corps (corps d'armée du Jura) took responsibility for field operations in the Jura.
-Within ten days it was renamed the 45th Army Fortress Corps (45e corps d'armée de foretresse).
+Within ten days, it was renamed the 45th Army Fortress Corps (45e corps d'armée de foretresse).
 The corps comprised the 57th Infantry Division under General Texier, and the 63rd Infantry Division under General Parvy.
 Both were class B reserve divisions, not suitable for heavy or sustained combat.
 The SF Jura was attached to the 45th CAF on 16 March 1940.
 Until 19 May, the 45th CAF was an autonomous unit.
 Afterwards it was attached to the 8th Army.
 At the midpoint of the Battle of France on 1 June 1940, the fortress troops of the SF Jura amounted to a chasseurs pyrénéens regiment in three battalions, comprising 85 officers and 2,750 men.